awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

-# Install the AWS Command Line Interface in a Virtual Environment<a name="awscli-install-virtualenv"></a>
+# Install the AWS Command Line Interface in a Virtual Environment<a name="install-virtualenv"></a>

 You can avoid requirement version conflicts with other pip packages by installing the AWS CLI in a virtual environment\.

 **To install the AWS CLI in a virtual environment**

-1. Install `virtualenv` with pip\.
+1. Install `virtualenv` using `pip`\.

    ```
    $ pip install --user virtualenv
    ```

-1. Create a virtual environment\.
+1. Create a virtual environment and give it a name\.

    ```
    $ virtualenv ~/cli-ve
    ```

-   You can use the `-p` option to use a Python executable other than the default\.
+   Alternatively, you can use the `-p` option to specify a version of Python other than the default\.

    ```
    $ virtualenv -p /usr/bin/python3.4 ~/cli-ve
    ```

-1. Activate the virtual environment\.
+1. Activate your new virtual environment\.

    **Linux, macOS, or Unix**